The Guiding Principles on Extreme Poverty and Human Rights

 In 2001, the former United Nations Commission on Human Rights (the predecessor to the Human Rights Council) stressed the need to develop a set of Principles on the implementation of existing human rights norms and standards in the fight against extreme poverty.
 In response, the former UN Sub-Commission on the Promotion and Protection of Human Rights entrusted an ad hoc group of experts with the task of preparing the Draft Guiding Principles on Extreme Poverty and Human Rights (DGPs).

 The DGPs were submitted to the Human Rights Council (HRC) at its second session in 2007.
-In 2008, through resolution 7/27, the HRC requested the Office of the High Commissioner on Human Rights (OHCHR) to undertake a consultation and organise a seminar on the DGPs to gather the views of various stakeholders.
+In 2008, through resolution 7/27, the HRC requested the Office of the High Commissioner for Human Rights (OHCHR) to undertake a consultation and organise a seminar on the DGPs to gather the views of various stakeholders.
 OHCHR distributed the DGPs for comments to all relevant stakeholders including States, United Nations agencies, treaty bodies, and special procedure mandate-holders, other intergovernmental organisations, national human rights institutions and non-governmental organisations (NGOs).
-The Seminar was held in Geneva on 27 and 28 January 2009 and participants included State and UN representatives, human rights experts and civil society organizations.
-Background documents to this seminar are available here.
+The Seminar was held in Geneva on 27 and 28 January 2009 and participants included State and UN representatives, human rights experts and civil society organisations.

 The report of the Special Rapporteur

-The report is available here E S and unofficial translation into French.
+The report is available in English, Spanish, and in unofficial translation into French.

 Consultation on the report of the Special Rapporteur

-Human Rights Council resolution 15/19 of 30 September 2010 invited OHCHR to organize a two-day consultation on the Special Rapporteur’s report.
-This consultation took place on 22 and 23 June 2011in Geneva.
+The Human Rights Council resolution 15/19 of 30 September 2010 invited OHCHR to organise a two-day consultation on the Special Rapporteur’s report.
+This consultation took place on 22 and 23 June 2011 in Geneva.

 Based on the consultation on 22 and 23 June and on the written comments received, OHCHR submitted an analytical compilation of the submissions received in writing and made at the consultation, as a report to the Human Rights Council at its 19th session.

-The Special Rapporteur on extreme poverty and human rights, Ms. Magdalena Sepúlveda, pursued further work and consultation on the draft guiding principles and submitted a final draft of the revised guiding principles to the Council at its 21st session (A/HRC/21/39: E F S A C R).
-The Special Rapporteur’s statement to the Human Rights Council can be found here: E S. On September 27th, the Human Rights Council adopted the Guiding Principles on extreme poverty and human rights, by consensus, in resolution 21/11 (E F S A C R).
+The former Special Rapporteur on extreme poverty and human rights, Ms. Magdalena Sepúlveda, pursued further work and consultation on the draft guiding principles and submitted a final draft of the revised guiding principles to the Council at its 21st session (A/HRC/21/39:

 The way forward